top of page

 Freelands Foundation, 2023

-Eadar (Scottish Gaelic - Between) combines research into Scottish folklore archives and their associated technologies, paranormal investigative techniques and contemporary ecological thought.
-After erasing all speaking from archive tape recordings of people discussing encounters with the daoine sìth or fairies, all that is left behind is the residual tape hiss of silences between words.
-By cutting these “silences” together and treating them as sites of vibrant ecological potential, Eadar is an attempt to fuse the paranormal listening methodology ‘Electronic Voice Phenomenon’ with the supernatural ecologies present in Gaelic folklore, attending to the presence of the more-than-human in archival materials.
+Eadar (Scottish Gaelic for “Between”) weaves together research into Scottish folklore archives and their associated technologies, paranormal investigative techniques, and contemporary ecological thought.
+After erasing all traces of speech from archive tape recordings of people describing encounters with the daoine sìth (the fairies), what remains is the residual tape hiss — the silences between words.

 Prominent amongst the many cultural landscape features of Scotland are the numerous hills and mounds said to be the underground dwellings of the fairy folk.
 Traditionally such places were viewed with apprehension and fear by many, but have also been recognised as gateways to another world.
-(McIntosh, A. ‘Fairy Hills, Biodiversity & Heritage’ 1997)
+(McIntosh, A. Fairy Hills, Biodiversity & Heritage, 1997)

 bottom of page